The Westin Snowmass

 Snowmass Village, CO 81615

-Attend the Cardiovascular Conference at Snowmass in 2021 to update your knowledge of current diagnostic and therapeutic strategies of patients with cardiovascular disease.
+Attend Snowmass Cardiovascular: Cases, Controversies, and Challenges in 2021 to update your knowledge of current diagnostic and therapeutic strategies of patients with cardiovascular disease.
 More than half of Snowmass attendees return, a testament to the excellent quality of the conference which has a more than 50-year history.
 If you are a first-time attendee, you will find a unique conference that features state-of-the-art knowledge aligned with practical decision-making set in an interactive program that includes discussions, case presentations and debates.
 The faculty, comprising renowned experts and investigators, will offer insights and practical clinical advice for dealing with common cardiovascular problems incorporating the latest research and clinical guidelines focusing on the last two years.